MickdeGraaf/external-recent-posts/README.md

 # External Recent Posts
-Allows you to place links to recent WordPress posts on a different domain
+Similar to the WordPress built-in Recent Posts widget but for a external WordPress site.